 Password: The trunk password can be found in the email you received from VoIP.ms during the registration process.
 You can also change the password by navigating to Main Menu → Account Settings → Security.

-DID Number: The DID numbers can be seen by navigating to DID Numbers → Manage DID(s)
+DID Number: The DID numbers can be viewed by navigating to DID Numbers → Manage DID(s)

 Configuring the Trunk on the Vodia PBX